 Green American/Sytonia Reid: HOPE serves lower-income communities in the Mississippi Delta.
 Can you give some background about the economic challenges in the region?

 Bill Bynum: The Delta encompasses Alabama, Arkansas, Louisiana, Mississippi, and Tennessee.
-One-third of all county populations in the region have 20 percent of the people living in extreme poverty and federal funds have not been invested in economic development of these towns.
+One-third of the nation's persistent poverty counties are in the Mississippi Delta region and federal funds have not been invested in economic development of these towns.
 We’re not a reinvestment priority area for any of the national banks and don’t have megabanks that support community development in larger markets like New York, Boston, and Chicago.
 So, these are resource-constrained areas and we’ve decided to build on what we have and that’s the people.
 Through our HOPE Community Partnerships, we review the economic data of certain communities, ask residents and leaders what would most improve conditions there and from that, we develop strategic plans.

 Green American/Sytonia Reid: How did the idea for the “HBCU-CDFI Economic Mobility Guide” come about?